Altitude (film): Reception

 Many praised the overall interesting structure, the consistent pace of the movie and the unexpected twist at the end of the movie, with many stating how its originality and thoughtfulness elevated the movie's overall experience and enjoyability.
 In addition, numerous critics praised how the movie created an abundance of tension through numerous camera and film techniques.
 Furthermore, another positive of the movie was its interesting film and camera technique and special effects despite its substantially low budget for a horror movie of this scale.
 They stated that the blending of the computer-generated imagery and the camera shots used in such a tight and cramped location was quite impressive and better than many big budget movies.
 They also praised the actors ability to naturally move, fight, jump etc. despite the cramped environment they were in.
 However, reviewers were quick to fault the badly written script and the lack of characterisation throughout the film, decreasing the overall enjoyability of the movie.
 One critic wrote that the "script seem(ed) hell-bent on dragging (the movie) down".
 Other critics had a serious problem with the first act of the movie, with many stating it was hard to keep watching.

 Release

-The trailer for Altitude premiered at the 2010 San Diego Comic Con.
+The trailer for Altitude premiered at the 2010 San Diego Comic-Con.

 Altitude was released on DVD and Blu-ray on October 26, 2010.
 Alliance Films is to release Altitude in Canada.
 The film has been screened also at the 28th Turin Film Festival (from November 26 – December 4, 2011).

-On February 2, 2020, Dread Central confirmed that filming was due to begin on a sequel, currently titled Altitude 2 - Altitudier.
-Auditions will take place at an undisclosed location in Brighton, UK.